phts/Packages/README.md

 # Sublime Packages

 This is a fork of [sublimehq/Packages](https://github.com/sublimehq/Packages).
-It contains some my fixes and improvements (in most cases for JavaScript and Ruby).
+It contains some of my fixes and improvements:

+1. JavaScript

+    - Revert some things related to functions and object keys to look like it was before build 3092

+1. Git

+    - Add syntax highlighting of git conflicts and use it for:

+        - CSS
+        - HTML
+        - JavaScript
+        - JSON
+        - Ruby
+        - YAML

+1. Ruby

+    - Revert [sublimehq/Packages#466](https://github.com/sublimehq/Packages/pull/466) because it causes a parsing error

+1. Twilight Theme

-Also there is an enhanced "Twilight" theme which has some improvements based on the syntax changes.
+    - Added to the repo and contains some improvements based on the syntax changes

+1. All other packages are removed from the repo

 ---